 Please visit our website at scdhhs.gov/site-page/where-go-help for complete contact information for all of our county eligibility offices.
-You can also call the Member Services Center at 1-888-549-0820 for the addresses and phone numbers for all 46 county offices.
+You can also call the Member Contact Center at 1-888-549-0820 for the addresses and phone numbers for all of the county offices.